-As of March 31, 2022, the Company had \$14.6 million bank loans and approximately \$107.9 million of other current liabilities (excluding warrants derivative liability).
+As of March 31, 2023, the Company had \$18.6 million bank loans and approximately \$102.9 million of other current liabilities (excluding warrants liability).

-The Company is currently expanding its product lines and manufacturing capacity in its Dalian plant and Nanjing plant which requires more funding to finance the expansion.
+The Company is currently expanding its product lines and manufacturing capacity in its Dalian, Nanjing and Zhejiang plant which requires more funding to finance the expansion.
 The Company plans to raise additional funds through banks borrowings and equity financing in the future to meet its daily cash demands, if required.